 Pages tagged "conservation"

 Michigan’s coastal dunes draw millions of visitors and drive our coastal economies, but development, sand mining and invasive species threaten our continued enjoyment of these unique ecosystems.
-But with fewer than 300,000 acres of coastal dunes, every acre is important.
+We have the largest collection of freshwater dunes, and we know Michiganders would like to keep it that way – every stretch of our 300,000 acres-worth of dunes is important.

 MEC is working to protect our dunes through research that helps us understand the dunes and what they mean to Michigan so we can advocate for policies that protect our dunes for future generations to enjoy.

-Since 2013, MEC has been seeking out the most knowledgeable experts to improve our understanding of Michigan’s dunes -- how they came to be, how they change and evolve naturally, and what is at risk if we continue to lose dunes to new development and continued mining.
+Since 2013, MEC has sought out the most knowledgeable experts to improve our understanding of Michigan’s dunes – how they came to be, how they change and evolve naturally, and what is at risk if we continue to lose dunes to new development and continued mining.

-We work with these experts, our allies and partners to improve Michigan’s management of coastal dunes.
-The collaboration provides resources and information, such as the report, Bringing the Latest Science to Management of Michigan’s Coastal Dunes, designed to help the state and coastal communities to engage in true, science-based management of dunes.
+Our own expert staff work with these experts, our allies and partners to improve Michigan’s management of coastal dunes.
+The collaboration provides resources and information, such as these reports designed to help the state and coastal communities to engage in true, science-based management of dunes.